A Generically Contrastive Spatiotemporal Representation Enhancement for 3D Skeleton Action Recognition: Acknowledgments

 \section{Acknowledgments}

-This work was supported partly by the National Natural Science Foundation of China (Grant No. 62173045, 62273054), partly by the Fundamental Research Funds for the Central Universities (Grant No. 2020XD-A04-3), and the Natural Science Foundation of Hainan Province (Grant No. 622RC675).
+This work was supported partly by the National Natural Science Foundation of China (Grant No. 62173045), partly by the Natural Science Foundation of Hainan Province (Grant No. 622RC675), the Fundamental Research Funds for the Central Universities (Grant No. 2020XD-A04-3), and the 2023 “Double First-Class” Discipline Construction Interdisciplinary Team Project of Beijing University of Posts and Telecommunications (Grant No.2023SYLTD02).